aukoyy/dotfiles-zsh/README.md

 # Install Homebrew
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-# Then pass in the Brewfile location...
+# Then pass in the Brewfile if you would like to install these programs.
 brew bundle --file ~/dotfiles-zsh/Brewfile

 ******** DONT RUN FOR INSTALL: ********